 How to apply

-Please send your application via e-mail to the Center for the Advancement of Teaching and Learning (email@example.com) by May 16, 2018.
-Your application only need include:
+Please send your application via e-mail to the Center for the Advancement of Teaching and Learning (email@example.com) anytime before August 23rd.
+Our short application only includes:

-- A brief memo of support from your unit chair (one sentence is fine).
+- A brief e-mail memo of support from your unit chair (one sentence is fine).

 When: May 16 from 10am-2pm